ahmedsaheed/leaflet/README.md

 ## Features

-- **🖋 Editing**: Switch between editing and preview mode seemlessly
+- **Editing**: Switch between editing and preview mode seemlessly

-- **⚛️ Maths & Chemical Equation Typesetting**: Leaflet renders mathematical, physics and chemical equation out of the box.
+- **Maths & Chemical Equation Typesetting**: Leaflet renders mathematical, physics and chemical equation out of the box.

 - **Pandoc Support**: Easily export your `.md` files to `.pdf` and `.docx` files

-- **📄 Uses Files**: Leaflet works with users file system directly instead of an external database.
+- **Offline First**: Leaflet works with users file system directly instead of an external database.

-- **🌙 Dark / Light Mode**: Supports your system specified theme.
+- **Dark / Light Mode**: Supports your system specified theme.

-- **✨ Simplicity**: Leaflet focuses on simplicity and provides only necessary features needed.
+- **Simplicity**: Leaflet focuses on simplicity and provides only necessary features needed.

-- **Dictionary**: Contains an indexed dictionary of almost 5K words suggestions.

-- **🕉 Bidirectional Text**: Automatically detect BIDI - text and displays logiaclly.
+- **Bidirectional Text**: Automatically detect BIDI - text and displays logiaclly.
 ## Installation

 You'd have to install [pandoc](https://github.com/jgm/pandoc/blob/master/INSTALL.md) to export `.md` to other formats.